-REGULARLY SCHEDULED NEWSCASTS
+NEWSCASTS

-- 1. Outstanding Coverage of a Breaking News Story in a Regularly Scheduled Newscast - 2.
-Outstanding Continuing Coverage of a News Story in a Regularly Scheduled Newscast - 3.
-Outstanding Feature Story in a Regularly Scheduled Newscast - 4.
-Outstanding Hard News Report in a Regularly Scheduled Newscast - 5.
-Outstanding Investigative Journalism in a Regularly Scheduled Newscast - 6.
-Outstanding Business and Economic Reporting in a Regularly Scheduled Newscast
+- 1. Outstanding Breaking News Coverage in a Newscast - 2.
+Outstanding Continuing News Coverage in a Newscast - 3.
+Outstanding Feature Story in a Newscast - 4.
+Outstanding Hard News Feature Story in a Newscast - 5.
+Outstanding Investigative Report in a Newscast